ExaWorks/psij-python/docs/tutorial_add_executor.rst

 If we need to add in any PBS specific configuration options - this is where we're going to do it.

-URL is a "very import, you can ignore" parameter.
+URL is a "very important, you can ignore" parameter.
 Ignore it.

 Running pytest again, we get as far as seeing PSI/J is trying to do submit-related stuff::